- Capital University Law School, J.D., LL.M., Taxation, 1995

 Bar & Court Admissions

 Dave is a partner in the Vorys Columbus office and he leads the firm’s state and local tax group.
-He has extensive experience with all types of state and local tax issues and in particular, matters involving commercial activity tax, personal income tax, municipal income tax, corporation income/franchise tax, pass-through entity tax, financial institutions tax, sales and use tax, trust tax, dealers in intangibles tax, and unclaimed funds (escheat).
+He has extensive experience with all types of state and local tax issues and in particular, matters involving commercial activity tax, personal income tax, municipal income tax, corporation income/franchise tax, pass-through entity tax, financial institutions tax, real property tax, sales and use tax, trust tax, dealers in intangibles tax, severance tax and unclaimed funds (escheat).

 His notable experience includes: